-iii. vi.
-Construction of the project must be completed within two (2) years of final approval.

-- vii.
-2. The project must not unreasonably interfere with customary or traditional public access ways to, or public trust rights (fishing, fowling, and navigation) in, on, or over the submerged lands; unreasonably interfere with fishing or other existing marine uses of the area; unreasonably interfere with existing developed or natural beach areas; unreasonably diminish the availability of services and facilities necessary for commercial marine activities; and unreasonably interfere with ingress and egress of riparian owners.
-No project located on a river, stream, or brook shall obstruct public access to navigable portions of such water body upstream or downstream of the floatproject.
-The Project project may require accommodations such as steps or pier elevations allowing passage over or beneath the structure. - a. viii.
+- 1. The project shall be no larger in dimension than is consistent with the conditions, use and character of its surroundings; it will not adversely affect water use by adjacent properties; and will remain in general harmony with that of existing activities in adjacent areas within the Freeport Coastal Water Commission's jurisdiction.
+The property for which the project will be constructed shall have a minimum of 60 feet of water frontage.
+The length from the highest annual tide water mark shall not exceed 125' and must be completed within two years of final approval. - 2.
+The project must not unreasonably interfere with customary or traditional public access ways to, or public trust rights (fishing, fowling, and navigation) in, on, or over the submerged lands; unreasonably interfere with fishing or other existing marine uses of the area; unreasonably diminish the availability of services and facilities necessary for commercial marine activities; and unreasonably interfere with ingress and egress or riparian owners.
+Project may require accommodations such as steps or pier elevations allowing passage over or beneath the structure - 3.
 The project will not pose hazard to navigational channels, nor pose a hazard to navigation by obscuring visibility or by the display of distracting lights or reflective material.
-If appropriate the float project will display appropriate warning lights to aid in navigation and public safety at the discretion of the Harbor Master, the US Coast Guard, or the Army Corps of Engineers. - b.
-4.ix.
-The project will not encroach into, interfere with, or pose a hazard to: municipal or federal navigational channels; existing mooring or berthing areas (commercial and recreational); public access, public rights of way, public and private launching ramps in any Freeport Coastal Waters. - e.
-5. x.
-The project will be developed on soils appropriate for such use and construction so as to control erosion. - d.
-6. xi.
-The project will not cause water quality or other coastal resources to be degraded including developed or natural beach areas, marshes, grasses and wildlife habitats. - e.
-7. xii.
-The project shall be located so as to minimize adverse effects on fisheries, and shall not significantly impact fisheries or shellfish harvesting.
-Prior to approval applications may be reviewed by the Shellfish Commission. - f.
-8. xiii.
+If appropriate the float will display appropriate warning lights to aid in navigation and public safety at the discretion of the Harbor Master, the US Coast Guard, or the Army Corps of Engineers. - 4.
+The project will not encroach into, interfere with, or pose a hazard to: municipal or federal navigational channels; existing mooring or berthing areas (commercial and recreational); public access, public rights of way, public and private launching ramps in any Freeport Coastal Waters. - 5.
+The project will be developed on soils appropriate for such use and construction so as to control erosion. - 6.
+The project will not cause water quality or other coastal resources to be degraded including developed or natural beach areas, marshes, grasses and wildlife habitats. - 7.
+The project shall not significantly impact fisheries or shellfish harvesting.
+Prior to approval applications may be reviewed by the Shellfish Commission. - 8.
 Registration and Identification will be required on all ramps and floats.